PaulWheatcroft/CarpBuzz/README.md

         1. The type of fish is restricted to types of carp only
         2. Weight is captured in pounds and ounces
 - I can view amend this report at a later date
-    1. Within the reports page the user can clearly see which are their report and can be edited via a large clear 'edit this report' button
+    1. Within the reports page the user can clearly see which are their reports and can be edited via a large clear 'edit this report' button
     2. Once in the report all aspects can be edited
     3. The user can also re-enter the add fish page to add more catches
 - I can delete my reports